triberraar/midas-comment/README.md

 JAX-RS: Even though Spring provides Spring MVC I choose to use JAX-RS (with jersey as backing implementation) as this is an official Java standard.
 JSON is used as the data syntax, as this maps great to front-end technologies.
 * Liquibase: This is a framework for data migrations.

+### Font-end
+The front-end is a one page app, written in angularJs.
+It is one of the hottest and proven technologies used for fron-ends at the moment.
+Also lodash is used as a helper framework.
+The design is based on bootstrap and font-awesome.
+But as design is not one of my major skills, the design is kept simple.

 ## Design
 ### Back-end
 The application is designed both horizontally and vertically, the package structure reflects this design.
 First all related code is grouped together in one package (eg comment) if we would have more separate parts they would all have their own package (eg orders, ...).